richardtallent/RT.Comb/README.md

 The DateTime strategies described above are limited to 1-3ms resolution, which means if you create many COMB values per second, there is a chance you'll create two with the same timestamp value.

 This won't result in a database collision--the remaining random bits in the GUID protect you there.
-But COMBs with exactly the same timestamp value aren't _guaranteed_ to sort in order of insertion, because once the timestamp bytes are sorted, the sort order will rely on the random bytes after that. **This is expected behavior**.
+But COMBs with exactly the same timestamp value aren't _guaranteed_ to sort in order of insertion because once the timestamp bytes are sorted, the sort order will rely on the random bytes after that. **This is expected behavior**.
 As with any timestamp-based field, COMBs are not guaranteed to be sequential once you're inserting records faster than the stored clock resolution.
 Also, on Windows platforms, the system timer only has a resolution of 15.625ms, which amplifies this problem.
 So, in general, don't rely on COMBs to have values that sort in _exactly_ the same order as they were inserted.

 If your sort order must be guaranteed, I've come up with a workaround -- a `TimestampProvider` delegate called `UtcNoRepeatTimestampProvider.GetTimestamp`.
 This method checks to ensure that the current time is at least `IncrementMs` milliseconds more recent than the previous value it generated.
 If not, it returns the previous value plus `IncrementMs` instead.
 Either way, it then keeps track of what it returned for the next round.
 This checking is thread-safe.
 By default, `IncrementMs` is set to 4ms, which is sufficient to ensure that `SqlDateTimeStrategy` timestamp values won't collide (which has a ~3ms resolution).
 If you're using `UnixDateTimeStrategy`, you can optionally set this to a lower value (such as 1ms) instead.
 The table below shows some examples values you might get from `DateTime.UtcNow` in a tight loop vs. what `UtcNoRepeatTimestampProvider` would return: